-Note two properties of henselization of affine pairs\\ (i) Let $T$ be a semi-local scheme.
-Then the henselization commutes with restriction to closed subschemes.
-In more details, if $S'\subset S$ is a closed subscheme, then we get a base change functor $\wN(S,T)\to\wN(S',T\times_SS')$.
-This gives a morphism $(T\times_SS')^h\to T^h\times_SS'$.
+Note the two following properties of Henselization of affine pairs. \begin{lemma} Let $T$ be a semi-local scheme.
+Then the Henselization commutes with restriction to closed subschemes.
+In more detail, if $S'\subset S$ is a closed subscheme, then we get a base change functor $\wN(S,T)\to\wN(S',T\times_SS')$.
+This functor yields a morphism $(T\times_SS')^h\to T^h\times_SS'$.
 This morphism is an isomorphism and the canonical section $s':T\times_SS'\to(T\times_SS')^h$ coincides under this identification with

-\begin{proof}[Sketch of a proof] Let us construct a morphism in the opposite direction.
+\end{lemma} \begin{proof}[Sketch of a proof] Let us construct a morphism in the opposite direction.
 Since $T$ is semi-local, $T^h$ is also semi-local (the proof is straightforward).
-Therefore by Lemma~\ref{basechhens} the pair $(T^h\times_SS',s(T)\times_SS')$ is henselian.
+Therefore by Lemma~\ref{basechhens} the pair $(T^h\times_SS',s(T)\times_SS')$ is Henselian.